isomerpages/moe-sshideasfestival/index.md

       url: https://www.ideasfestival.edu.sg/videos/
       image: /images/Ideas_Festival_AI_METAVERSE_Thumbnail.jpg
       alt: Image alt text
-      description: How can HSS help us to better understand the society we live in today?
+      description: How do HSS insights help us better understand the society we live in today?
 Watch our experts break down the big ideas and challenges in fun, bite-sized videos!
   - infobar:
       title: Gathering the best minds & insights in HSS
       subtitle: ABOUT THE IDEAS FESTIVAL